andrewlock/NetEscapades.AspNetCore.SecurityHeaders/README.md

 }
 ```

-Each call to `UseSecurityHeaders()` will re-evaluate the applicable policies; the headers are applied just before the response is sent.
-The policy to apply is determined as follows, with the first applicable policy selected.
+Security headers are applied just before the response is sent.
+If you use the configuration described above, then the policy to apply is determined as follows, with the first applicable policy selected:

 1. If an endpoint has been selected, and a named policy is applied, use that.
-2. If a named or policy instance is passed to the `SecurityHeadersMiddleware`, use that.
+2. If a named or policy instance is passed to the `SecurityHeadersMiddleware()`, use that.
 3. If the default policy has been set using `SetDefaultPolicy()`, use that.
 4. Otherwise, apply the default headers (those added by `AddDefaultSecurityHeaders()`)

 ## RemoveServerHeader